andreachiocca/andreachiocca.github.io/_posts/2024-18-10-CP-evaluation.md

   - name: Introduction
   - name: Theoretical Background
   - name: Equations and Method
+  - name: Application Example
   - name: References

 ---

 ## Introduction

-In this post, we discuss an efficient method to evaluate the Critical Plane (CP) factor and CP orientation, as commonly applied in fatigue assessments.
-This method maximizes the shear strain amplitude, aligning with the original Fatemi-Socie critical plane factor.
+In this post, we present an optimized method for evaluating the Critical Plane (CP) factor and determining CP orientation, specifically for fatigue analysis under multiaxial loading conditions.
+This approach is based on an efficient algorithm that streamlines the identification of the maximum shear strain amplitude, aligning with the Fatemi-Socie critical plane factor.
+The method's computational efficiency is ideal for structural components with complex geometries, such as notched specimens, and significantly reduces calculation time while maintaining accuracy.

 ## Theoretical Background

-As commonly done in fatigue assessments, the load-time history is considered as a discrete sequence of peaks and valleys instead of a continuous function over time.
-The stress and strain tensors related to the generic $i-th$ loading condition can be defined as:
+In fatigue analysis, load-time history is typically discretized as a sequence of peaks and valleys, rather than treated as a continuous function.
+The stress and strain tensors for the $i-th$ loading condition are defined as follows:

 $$
-\vect{\sigma}^i =
+\mathbf{\sigma}^i =
 \begin{bmatrix}
 \sigma_{xx}^i & \tau_{xy}^i & \tau_{xz}^i \\
 \tau_{yx}^i & \sigma_{yy}^i & \tau_{yz}^i \\
 \tau_{zx}^i & \tau_{zy}^i & \sigma_{zz}^i \\
 \end{bmatrix}, \;
-\vect{\varepsilon}^i =
+\mathbf{\varepsilon}^i =
 \begin{bmatrix}
 \varepsilon_{xx}^i & \frac{\gamma_{xy}^i}{2} & \frac{\gamma_{xz}^i}{2} \\
 \frac{\gamma_{yx}^i}{2} & \varepsilon_{yy}^i & \frac{\gamma_{yz}^i}{2} \\